 Cost of Long Term Care in Vermont

-This data on the cost of long term care in Vermont will help you determine how much LTC insurance you need.
-And it compares nursing facility, assisted living and home care costs.
-Following is the 2021 cost of long term care in Vermont.2
+The cost of long term care in Vermont can help you determine how much LTC insurance you need.
+Per the Genworth 2021 cost of long term care study, here is the cost of Nursing Home, Assisted Living and Home Health Aides in Vermont.2

 Vermont Long Term Care Costs – 2021 (annual)

 |Region||Nursing Home (private room)||Nursing Home (semi-private room)||Assisted Living (private room)||Home Health Aide (44 hours/wk)|